qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

 Click the :guilabel:`Service Info` button to display information about the selected Catalog Service such as service identification, service provider and contact information.
-If you would like to view the raw XML response, click the :guilabel:`GetCapabilities Response` button.
+If you would like to view the raw API response, click the :guilabel:`Raw API Response` button.
-A separate window will open displaying the Capabilities XML.
+A separate window will open displaying server information in raw JSON or XML format.

 Searching Catalog Services
 ..........................